Tez28/NotWork/README.md

 ### Questions:

-If you have any questions or comments, please feel free to shoot us an email.<br />
+If you have any questions or comments, please feel free to shoot us an email.<br><br>

-This project was built using the following languages:<br />
+### <u>This project was built using the following languages/technologies</u>:<br>

-HTML, CSS, Bootstrap, JavaScript, jQuery, Node
+HTML, CSS, Foudation CSS 6 Framework, JavaScript, jQuery,<br> Node.js, Express, Handlebars, Express-Session,<br> MySQL, MySQL2, Sequelize ORM, bcrypt, Connect-Session-Sequelize, dotenv.<br><br>

 See all of my projects on my GitHub page: https://github.com/wlowrimore